-Microspectrophotometers are used to analyze graphene and graphene based devices
+Microspectrophotometers are used to analyze carbon nanotubes and CNT based devices

-Graphene and its optical effects can be studied with a microspectrophotometer.
+Carbon nanotubes and their optical effects are studied with a microspectrophotometer.

-Mapping the spectral characteristics of graphene with microscopic spatial resolution is easily done with microspectrophotometers.
-Microspectrophotometers are also useful when only microscopic amounts of novel graphene materials are available for analysis.
-And because graphene is considered a zero-gap semiconductor, it will see use in new electronic devices....items well suited for analysis with microspectrophotometers.
-With such devices, microspectrophotometers can yield information of the thickness of thin films of graphene, the optical and electronic attributes, as well as the vibration characteristics by Raman microspectroscopy.
+Mapping the spectral characteristics of CNT and CNT bundles with microscopic spatial resolution can easily be done with microspectrophotometers.
+Microspectrophotometers are also useful when only microscopic amounts of CNT materials are available for analysis.
+And because CNT has many novel optical, electronic and phsyical properties, it will see use in new electronic devices such as those well suited for analysis with microspectrophotometers.
+With such devices, microspectrophotometers can give information about the thickness of thin films of carbon nanotubes, their optical and electronic attributes, as well as the vibration level characteristics using Raman microspectroscopy.

-To learn more about microspectroscopy and graphene analysis and testing, select one of the following links:
+To learn more about microspectroscopy and carbon nanotubes analysis and testing, select one of the following links: